stevelorenz/comnetsemu/examples/README.md

 This example demonstrates how to create a network using a NAT node to connect hosts to the internet.

+### nftables.py:

+This examples shows the basic setup of a firewall with nftables.
+It first creates a table and chain to filter on the netfilter input hook and then adds a rule to filter the traffic of IP address '10.0.0.2'.
+In the end the table is listed.

 #### numberedports.py:

 This example verifies the mininet ofport numbers match up to the ovs port numbers.